tniessen/node-args.js/README.md

     </td>
   </tr>
 </table>
-<p>Wait, there is more.
-You can combine some options (mostly switches) into a single argument or omit the equal sign for short-flagged options:</p>
+Wait, there is more.
+You can combine some options (mostly switches) into a single argument or omit the equal sign for short-flagged options:
 <table>
   <tr><th>Notation</th><th>What it means</th></tr>
   <tr><td><code>-rf</code></td><td>Two switches (r, f)</td></tr>